1. Introduction

 redpanda-2

-# you may want to enter another broker and test the delay wit pings
+# you may want to enter another broker and test the delay with pings

 docker exec -u 0 -ti redpanda-1 bash